 Together, these are powerful enough to define any EBNF dialect.
-Its representation in our toolset is called EDD (stands for EBNF Dialect Definition) and, being a list of metasymbol name-value tuples, is not technically interesting.
-It is available at SLPS as $\frac{hared}{xsd}/edd$ . xsd as a schema, with $\frac{hared}{edd}$ directory containing specifications of several notations we have encountered.
+Its representation in our toolset is called EDD (stands for EBNF Dialect Definition) and, being a list of metasymbol name-value tuples, is not technically interesting and is publicly available at the repository of Software Language Processing Suite (SLPS) [ZLS+12] as shared/xsd/edd.xsd as a schema, with shared/edd directory containing specifications of several notations we have encountered.

-Constructing a notation specification is technically equivalent (yet more maintainable, as we will argue later) to making a grammar for grammars (a parser specification that will allow to parse grammars written in N): e.g., $G{Rascal}(N)$ .
-The parser generated from it is useful for getting IDE support for various grammarware engineering activities such as semi-automatic grammar recovery [Zay12b], but is not an essential part of this paper's solution.
-However, it can serve as a source for grammar extraction, and provides us a notation grammar $G{BGF}(N)$ for the given notation, where BGF is an internal representation for grammars.
+Constructing a notation specification is technically equivalent (yet better maintainable, as we will argue later) to making a grammar for grammars (a parser specification that will allow to parse grammars written in N): e.g., $G{Rascal}(N)$.
+The parser generated from it is useful for getting IDE support for various grammarware engineering activities such as (semi-)automatic grammar recovery [Zay12b], but is not an essential part of this paper's solution.
+However, it can serve as a source for grammar extraction, and provides us a notation grammar $G{BGF}(N)$ for the given notation, where BGF is an internal representation for grammars1.
 Being derived within an "abstraction by extraction" paradigm [LZ09], it contains slightly less information than the more detailed parser specification, making bidirectionalisation of this step somewhat problematic.
 For instance, lexical syntax is ignored by the extractor; hence, all metasymbols specification $G'{Rascal}(N)$ is re-exported upwards again.
-Note that we did not develop a tool for inferring the notation specification from its parser: such tool would have been either much too restricted, since it is clearly impossible to automatically extract a notation information from any voluntarily written parser, or rely on a lense-like [FGM+07] infrastructure.
+Note that we did not develop a tool for inferring the notation specification from its parser: such tool would have been either much too restricted, since it is clearly impossible to automatically extract a notation information from any voluntarily written parser, unless some extra information is provided in a lens-like [FGM+07] manner.

-&lt;sup>1 BGF stands for BNF-like Grammar Format, its logic programming-based specification can be found in previously published sources [LZ09, Zay10, LZ11, ...], and its schema is available as shared/xsd/bgf.xsd at SLPS.
+1 BGF stands for BNF-like Grammar Format, its logic programming-based specification can be found in previously published sources [LZ09, Zay10, LZ11, ...], and its schema is available as shared/xsd/bgf.xsd at SLPS.
 For understanding this paper, it is enough to assume BGF as a term-like internal representation for context-free grammars.

 With $G{BGF}(N)$ being quite a precise definition of N for many purposes, it is not perfect for including it in a documentation, since all nonterminal symbols used in it, would have names that were automatically generated by the grammarware framework.
-A beautified notation grammar $G'{BGF}(N)$ , is linked to $G{BGF}(N)$ by a bidirectional grammar adaptation relation $\beta$ , so that $\beta(G{BGF}(N)) = G'{BGF}(N)$ and $\beta^{-1}(G'{BGF}(N)) = G{BGF}(N)$ .
-Such a readable grammar can then be pretty-printed in the desired notation, to result in $G_N(N)$ , a definition "in itself".
-This way to define a notation is the current practice in grammar engineering and language documentation.
+A beautified notation grammar $G'{BGF}(N)$, is linked to $G{BGF}(N)$ by a bidirectional grammar adaptation relation β , so that $\overrightarrow{\beta}(G{BGF}(N)) = G'{BGF}(N)$ and $\overrightarrow{\beta}(G'{BGF}(N)) = G{BGF}(N)$.
+Such a readable grammar can then be pretty-printed in the desired notation, to result in $G_N(N)$, a definition "in itself".

+Defining a syntactic notation "in itself" is the current practice in grammar engineering and language documentation.
 We argue that it is suboptimal and unsuitable for automatic machine processing, because all the notational details that make up the notation specification S(N), are present there only in an indirect way, and it takes effort even for a human reader to extract them on the fly in order to, for example, compare two different notations.
-However, the reverse of formatting a grammar according to a notation specification, is a technique known as grammar recovery, which is reliable enough to deliver the grammar in precisely the same form that it was stored in, especially if a notation-parametric grammar recovery approach is taken [Zay12b].
+However, the reverse of formatting a grammar according to a notation specification, is a technique known as grammar stealing [LV01a] or grammar recovery [LV01b], which is reliable enough to deliver the grammar in precisely the same form that it was stored in, especially if a notation-parametric grammar recovery approach is taken [Zay12b].
 Thus, the presence of the notation specification S(N) makes this last step bidirectional and bijective.